dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 ## Backlog

-Why have we decided to use Docker in our work environment?

-What problems Docker solves and what problems Docker introduces (multiple developers)

-A developer 90% of the time doesn't even realize that he/she is working with Docker while developing in Drupal.

-The famous matrix of hell.

 You should always include third party libraries etc to your Docker project

 Presentation link at the start of the presentation

-As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is hosted by The Linux Foundation and is supported by the industry leaders around the world.
-The mission of The Open Container Project is to create open industry standards around container formats and runtime.
-The war is now officially over, which means you can invest in Docker.

 Conclusion - don't take this mission by your own, it will be very hard, try to involve your organization into as well so they can support you from the high level,